Des797/des2390/README.md

 - **Post skipping works**: The scraper automatically skips posts you've already saved or discarded
 - **Database is local**: All data stored in `rule34_scraper.db`
+- **Tag counts**: Automatically maintained for all posts in your database
 - **Logs available**: Check `rule34_scraper.log` for debugging
 - **Backup recommended**: Periodically backup your database and saved posts
+- **Modular code**: Easy to maintain and extend with separated concerns

 ## 🆘 Support

 If you encounter issues:
 1. Check `rule34_scraper.log` for error messages
 2. Verify all environment variables are set
-3. Ensure Elasticsearch is running
-4. Confirm API credentials are valid
+3. Confirm API credentials are valid
+4. Check browser console for JavaScript errors

 ## 📄 License